GCDigitalFellows/hypo_workshop/lessons.md

 Have students identify formal textual elements and broader social and historical contexts at work in specific passages.
 This is a particularly effective way to teach critical reading strategies and draw students' attention to the ways that language, figuration, and rhetoric can influence our reading of a text.

 ### Creating Annotated Bibliographies:
 This method gives students a bit more freedom.
 Have them research a topic or theme and tag and annotate relevant texts across the Internet.
-You can follow along with their progress by tracking their username on the hypothes.is website.
+You can follow along with their progress by tracking their username on the hypothesis website.

 ### Annotation as Multimedia Writing
 For a more playful and experimental assignment, have students annotate with images and video or integrate images and video into other types of annotations.
 Students will need to think creatively about what images or video relate to specific moments in the text.